Eric A. Hulteen |

 G. Kurtenbach and E.A.
 Hulteen.

-The Art of Human-Computer Interface Design.
+In Laurel, Brenda, Ed., The Art of Human-Computer Interface Design.

 Reading, Mass.: Addison-Wesley Publishing Co., May 1990.